keenan-burnett/yeti_radar_odometry/README.md

 Example usage:
 ```
-cd build
-./test_feature_matching <sequence_name>
+./build/yeti/odometry <sequence_name>
 ```

-`test_localization.cpp` This program peforms metric localization between radar scans collected in opposite directions.
+`localization.cpp` This program peforms metric localization between radar scans collected in opposite directions.
 This example relies data taken from our own platform, Boreas.
 Dowload some example data for this using this script (1.6 GB):

 ```
 ./scripts/download_data.sh